 Use leak detector solution (or a liquid soap solution) and apply it all around the main seals (black arrow in photo) and, if desired, around the reed valve body and where the cylinder attaches to the crankcase.
 This engine had 100's of hours on it and the main seals were still good.

-Pressurize the crankcase to about 3 psi.
+Pressurize the crankcase to 3 psi MAX.
 Any leak of the seals will be immediately seen.

 Replace any seals or gaskets that leak.
 Reassemble the engine.

-Note: When replacing the cooling shroud on a Top 80, put copious amounts of RTV between the large washers on the cylinder head studs and shroud.
+Note: When replacing the cooling shroud on a Top 80, put RTV between the large washers on the cylinder head studs and shroud.
 This will help cut down the wear of the shroud at these points due to severe engine vibration.